Azure/FTALive-Sessions/content/data/moderndatawarehouse/designing.md

 * What variety of data do you have?
 * Who are the consumers of the MDW and what data will you expose to them, and where and how?
 * What technology & languages does your team have experience with?
+* Row level security - is it required and where will it be implemented?
 * More!